 A driveway guard is a type of safety netting that can be mounted on either side of the driveway to dissuade vehicles from veering off the driveway and onto the lawn.
 It’s comparable to the safety fence discussed earlier as it’s also retractable and can be adjusted sideways to the desired width.

-You can also angle your netted driveway guard around corners on your yard by installing sticks onto the ground for the guard to press against.
+You can also angle your netted driveway guard, like Sunnyglade, around the corners of your yard by installing sticks onto the ground for the guard to press against.
 Netted driveway guards are usually sold in multiple color variations to suit different outdoor design aesthetics.

 Note: Bright-colored driveway guards are more noticeable, especially at night when the driver’s vision may be limited.